 Quicken Bank Synchronization

 Quicken can securely sync with your bank and investment accounts if you choose to set this up.
 This means it can automatically pull in balances, transactions, and investment performance.
 In my opinion, this is one of Quicken’s strengths.
 Many people are more likely to stick to budgeting each month if they don’t have to hand-enter transactions.
-Quicken has a couple of different ways to connect with your financial institution, outlined here.
+Here’s more information from Quicken on syncing your accounts.

 Note, though, that you don’t have to set up Quicken to sync with your bank accounts.
 You can do all of the transactions manually if that’s your jam.

 The Quicken Cloud keeps your data in sync between the desktop version, Quicken Mobile, and Quicken on the web.
-If you want to keep your data in the desktop only, you can turn it off if you’d prefer.
-But it is a convenient option for ensuring you can access your financial information wherever you are.
+If you want to keep your data on the desktop only, you can turn it off if you’d prefer.
+However, it is a convenient option for ensuring you can access your financial information wherever you are.

 Quicken for Mobile